lcalmbach/ede_doc/_build/html/_sources/main_concepts.rst.txt

 **************
 User interface
 **************
-The user interface is very simple.
-It is devide in a sideboard holding all controls and menu items and the view panel to the right.
+The user interface consists of a sideboard to the left, holding all controls and menu items and the view panel that will hold all table and graphics output to the right.

 .. image:: _static/1_3.png
    :scale: 70 %